 It is very important to make sure that the audio streams serving as reference match exactly the channel layout specified in MiRA.
-Otherwise, it can lead to mismeasurement in the loudness meterings.
+Otherwise, it can lead to wrong loudness metering measurements.

 If custom speaker layouts are needed, MiRA can import .ioconfig files generated from our spatialization engine SPAT Revolution.
 The import action is located in the File>Import IO configs submenu.
-All imported IO configurations are stored in the FLUX:: IO config folder, located at /Users/user\name/Library/Application Support/FLUX/IOConfigs on macOS and at C:\User\/...\AppData\Local\FLUX\IOConfigs on Windows.
+All imported IO configurations are stored in the FLUX:: IO config folder, located at /Users/user_name/Library/Application Support/FLUX/IOConfigs on macOS and at C:\User\/...\AppData\Local\FLUX\IOConfigs on Windows.